 “I tried to reach out to Jenelle, but she wouldn’t respond.
 I called everyone I could think of - the MTV producers, CPS and the police to do a welfare check on my son.”

-He even said he tried to contact Eason directly, despite their intense rivalry.
+He even said he tried to contact Eason (pictured above) directly, despite their intense rivalry.

 “I said, ‘I’m not trying to argue, but we need to talk.
 What is going on?
 Is there another story I’m not hearing what is going on?’”